-Insert the CD that came with the system board into a CD-ROM drive.
-Run SETUP.EXE of the System Health Monitor utility.
+Insert the diskette that came with the system board into a floppy drive.
+Run SETUPEXE of the System Health Monitor utility.
 After completing installation, you will find this utility in "StartUp" under "Programs" of Windows® 95/NT4.0.
 Please refer to the "Readme" file for details on using the utility.